mnot/I-D/http-proxy-problem/draft.md

 rather than the origin, and be strongly authenticated.

-## Users Require Simple Interfaces
+## What is the UI for configuring proxies?

 While some users are sophisticated in their understanding of Web security, they are in a vanishingly small minority.
 The concepts and implications of many